PACS Standard 15 forms part of GIACC’s Project Anti-Corruption System (PACS), which comprises 15 PACS Standards (see links at foot of this webpage).

 Project costs thresholds are likely to differ from country to country due to the wide variation in national wealth and project costs.
 Consequently, setting these thresholds will be a matter for the relevant organisation (e.g. government or regulator) that is requiring transparency to be provided.

-As stated in paragraph G 1 above, corruption can take place in any project phase, can involve any of the project participants, and can involve different types of corruption.
+As stated in G1 above, corruption can take place in any project phase, can involve any of the project participants, and can involve different types of corruption.

 Such corruption may result in: